-During the nine months ended September 30, 2017, the Company issued 1,886,363 shares of common stock and made payments to PureTech for certain founding services and cost reimbursements.
-PureTech is a founder of the Company and holds shares of common stock and preferred stock of the Company.
-See Note 7.
+During the year ended December 31, 2017, the Company issued 1,886,363 shares of common stock and made payments to PureTech for certain founding services and cost reimbursements.
+PureTech is a founder of the Company and holds shares of common stock and preferred stock of the Company (See Note 7).

 The Company is a party to an intellectual property license agreement with Novartis.
-In addition, NIBR is a preferred stock shareholder of the Company.
-See Note 6.
-During the nine months ended September 30, 2017, the Company made payments to Novartis for milestones achieved pursuant to the license agreement and for the purchases of materials for use in the Company's clinical trials.
+In addition, NIBR is a preferred stock shareholder of the Company (See Note 6).
+During the year ended December 31, 2017, the Company made payments to Novartis for milestones achieved pursuant to the license agreement and for the purchases of materials for use in the Company's clinical trials.

-Aggregate payments for the above related party transactions totaled \$0.9 million for the nine months ended September 30, 2017.
-No payments were made to related parties during the periods from July 5, 2016 (inception) to December 31, 2016 or from July 5, 2016 (inception) to September 30, 2016.
+Aggregate payments for the above related party transactions totaled \$0.9 million for the year ended December 31, 2017.
+No payments were made to related parties during the period from July 5, 2016 (inception) to December 31, 2016.